golanguzb70/highload-handling/k6/README.md

       All requests are handled.
     - Poor: System produces error during the surge of traffic, but recovers to normal after the traffic subsided.
     - Bad: System crashes, and does not recover after the traffic has subsided.

+# Soak testing
+Soak testing is used to validate reliability of the system over a long time

+Run soak test to:
+    - Verify that your system doesn't suffer from bugs or memory leaks, which result in a crash or restart.
+    - Verify that expected application restarts don't lose requests
+    - Find bugs related to race conditions that appear sporadically
+    - Make sure yuor database doesn't exhause the alloted storage space and stops
+    - Make sure your logs don't exhaust the  allotted disk storage
+    - Make sure the external services you depend on don't stop wroking after a certain amount  of requests.

+How to run a soak test:
+    - Determine the maximum amount of users your system can handle
+    - Get the 75-80% of thet value
+    - Set VUs to that value
+    - Run the test in 3 stages.
+Rupm up to the VUs, stay there for 4-12 hours, rump down to 0.